Logan: I'm gonna cut your goddamn head off. See if that works.

 - The weakness of Medusa, the gorgon.
 While her two sisters were immortal, Medusa had a mortal neck covered in metallic scales which could be severed by means of an adamant blade, which the hero Perseus used to kill her.

-- Subverted in DnD; Vorpal weapons instantly decapitate enemies on a critical hit, but some enemies either don't have heads to remove, or aren't inconvenienced by it.
+- Subverted in Dungeons & Dragons; Vorpal weapons instantly decapitate enemies on a critical hit, but some enemies either don't have heads to remove, or aren't inconvenienced by it.
 Specifically, the latter includes monsters with regeneration (though Ogre Mages need to reattach their heads within ten minutes), most Constructs, and Undead (save for vampires).

 - Pathfinder has Vorpal weapons that are much likes the ones in Dungeons & Dragons.
 In addition, Pathfinder also introduces the Jabberwock creature, which has a particular fear of vorpal weapons; striking one cause it to become temporarily shaken.